-4.4 CIRA
+4.3 CIRA

-The CIRA and the National Environmental Satellite, Data, and Information Service (NESDIS) Center for Satellite Applications and Research (STAR) Regional and Mesoscale Meteorology Branch (RAMMB), located at Colorado State University in Ft.
-Collins, CO will be providing two products for demonstration within this year's Spring Experiment.
+CIRA and the National Environmental Satellite, Data, and Information Service (NESDIS) Center for Satellite Applications and Research (STAR) Regional and Mesoscale Meteorology Branch (RAMMB), located at Colorado State University in Ft.
+Collins, CO will be providing cloud and moisture imagery for demonstration within this year's Spring Experiment.

-4.4.1 Simulated Imagery
+4.3.1 Simulated Imagery